 Timber Deck Maintenance in Australia

 Your timber deck is more than just an outdoor feature—it’s an investment that enhances your home’s aesthetic appeal and functionality.
+With proper care, timber decks can last between 40 and 50 years, while untreated decks last fewer than 20 years.
+The lifespan and performance of your deck will depend on your commitment to regular maintenance.

 Why Deck Maintenance Matters